Up to homotopy algebras with strict units: Miscellanea

 We would like to say that the same is true in the unitary case, in other words, to prove a theorem such as

 \begin{theorem} Up-to-homotopy $P_+$-algebras with strict unit are the same as $(P_+)_\infty$-algebras. \end{theorem}

-But for this, one important ingredient is missing: we lack a common, accepted definition for up-to-homotopy $P_+$-algebras with strict units.
+However, one important ingredient is missing: we lack a common, accepted definition for up-to-homotopy $P_+$-algebras with strict units.
 To the best of our knowledge, such a definition exists only for the operad $u\Ass = \Ass_+ $.
 For instance, the one in \cite{KS09}, definition 4.1.1 (cf. \cite{Lyu11}, \cite{Bur18}):

 \begin{definition} An $A_\infty$-algebra $A$ is said to have a \emph{strict unit} if there is an element $1\in A$ of degree zero such that $\mu_2(1,a) = a = \mu_2(a,1)$ and $\mu_n(a_1, \dots , 1, \dots, a_n) = 0$ for all $n\neq 2$ and $a, a_1, \dots , a_n \in A$. \end{definition}